gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 distinguish which coefficients related to main effects and the interaction, something that the regression notation doesn't make clear.

-\indent In the following three sections, you will have one more chance to see applications of the methods considered here.
+\indent In the following four sections, you will have additional opportunities to see applications of the methods considered here to real data.
 The data sets are taken directly from published research articles, so you can see the potential utility of the methods we've been discussing for handling real problems.
-They are focused on biological applications because the particular journal (*Biology Letters*) that all of these were drawn from encourages authors to share their data sets, making our re-analyses possible.
-Use these sections to review or to re-enforce methods from earlier in the book.
+They are focused on biological applications because most come from a particular journal (*Biology Letters*) that encourages authors to share their data sets, making our re-analyses possible.
+Use these sections to review the methods from earlier in the book and to see some hints about possible extensions of the methods you have learned.

 \sectionmark{The impact of simulated chronic nitrogen deposition}